Poet.ie is owned by Des Donnelly

 --

 My work has been translated into Turkish by Dr. Nesrin Eruysal, published in an anthology of Tyrone poets and via Staxtes, Right Hand Pointing, Poetseers, New Mirage Journal.
-A few years back I was recipient of an award from the Arts Council for a collaboration with textile artist Clare McCarroll.
+Years back I was a recipient of an award from the Arts Council for a collaboration with textile artist Clare McCarroll.

 My Blog